wearpants/instrument/doc/installation.rst

 Installation
 ============
-measure_it subscribes to the Python batteries-included philosophy.
+instrument subscribes to the Python batteries-included philosophy.
 It ships with support for a number of different :doc:`metric backends <output>`, and eventually instrumentation for popular packages.
 Since most users will want only a subset of this functionality, optional dependencies are not installed by default.